cvs-health/testilo/README.md

 ```

 When a user invokes `digest` in this example, the `call` module:
-- gets the template and the digesting module from subdirectory `tdp99` in the `digest` subdirectory of the `process.env.FUNCTIONDIR` directory.
+- gets the template and the digesting module from subdirectory `tdp99` in the `digest` subdirectory of the `FUNCTIONDIR` directory.
-- gets the reports from the `scored` subdirectory of the `process.env.REPORTDIR` directory.
+- gets the reports from the `scored` subdirectory of the `REPORTDIR` directory.
-- writes the digested reports to the `digested` subdirectory of the `process.env.REPORTDIR` directory.
+- writes the digested reports to the `digested` subdirectory of the `REPORTDIR` directory.

 The optional third argument to `call` (`75m` in this example) is a report selector.
-Without the argument, `call` gets all the reports in the `scored` subdirectory of the `process.env.REPORTDIR` directory.
+Without the argument, `call` gets all the reports in the `scored` subdirectory of the `REPORTDIR` directory.
 With the argument, `call` gets only those reports whose names begin with the argument string.

 The digests created by `digest` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/digested/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where digested reports are written.